libbpf/libbpf-rs/CONTRIBUTING.md

 Follow-up changes to the submitted commit should be amended to the commit, not pushed out as a separate commit.

+- **Accompany your code with tests.**
+Please make an effort to add regression tests for bug fixes and unit or integration tests for newly added functionality.

 - **Run rustfmt before submitting.**.
 Running rustfmt (`cargo fmt`) will help fix any styling inconsistencies.
 It is checked by CI, but running rustfmt before submitting will help reduce